johnsi15/progressive-counter/README.md

 ## Acknowledgement

-I would like to extend my heartfelt thanks to midudev, whose insightful video on a related topic about counters served as the inspiration behind the creation of this package.
+I would like to extend my heartfelt thanks to [@midudev](https://github.com/midudev), whose insightful video on a related topic about counters served as the inspiration behind the creation of this package.

 ## Contribution
 If you find a bug or have an idea to improve this package, feel free to contribute!
 You can open an issue to report problems or open a pull request with your enhancements.